-The Company is a private limited company, incorporated in the United Kingdom, registered and domiciled in England and Wales (registered number: 02141786).
+The Company is a private limited company, limited by shares, incorporated in the United Kingdom and registered and domiciled in England and Wales (registered number: 02160191).

-The Company provided a range of hire purchase products and personal loans, generally in connection with the financing of the taxi trade
+The Company historically provided a range of hire purchase and finance lease products, as well as personal loans, generally in connection with the financing of Hyundai motor cars.